-Real estate taxes cover local (Ben Avon), school (Avonworth) and Allegheny County.
+Real estate taxes cover local (Ben Avon), school (Avonworth), and Allegheny County.
 Each taxing body sets a millage rate each year and you are then sent three tax bills (or your mortgage company is sent the tax bills).
-The local (Ben Avon) and school (Avonworth) taxes are collected by an elected real estate tax collection (Terrie Patsch, also the Borough Secretary, and Jordan Tax Service).
+The local (Ben Avon) and school (Avonworth) taxes are collected by an elected real estate tax collection (Terrie Patsch, Borough Secretary, and Jordan Tax Service).
 The Allegheny County taxes are collected by the County Treasurer’s Office (412) 350-4120.
 Jordan Tax Service is Ben Avon’s delinquent real estate tax collector.

 Local earned income tax, which is charged by the majority of local communities in Pennsylvania, is currently 1%.
 It is collected by Keystone Collections Group.

 Jordan Tax Service

 Keystone Collections Group

 Delinquent Borough Real Estate Taxes and Delinquent Sewage Accounts